haxtheweb/edtechjoker/draft-outline.md

 # Week 2: What makes tooling
 ## Tues: Brief demo of getting a hello-world boilerplate setup for open-wc
 - Individual activity: make a hello-world boilerplate and have it yarn / npm start'ed and on screen (help teammate)
-- Group activity: Look through the parts of the repo and identify aspects of this toolchain
+- Group activity: Look through the parts of the repo and identify aspects of this toolchain but also the repo in general
 - What makes a good toolchain?
 What should we look for (write on board as people identify things like build, demo, start, storybook, etc)
+- How do we know what commands to run?
 ## Thurs: What is it open-wc is giving us?
 - looking at the boilerplate repo that we made, now at the element level
 - Group activity: Discuss how this works.
 What is it doing?
 Why does this work?